Saqsy/cs-uob-overview-of-architecture.github.io/software.md

 ## Nand2Tetris

-The Nand2Tetris software suite is a set of tools for simulating various parts of the Hack architecture, which you will use for labs throughout the second half of the unit and as well as your second exam.
+The Nand2Tetris software suite is a set of tools for simulating various parts of the Hack architecture, which you will use for labs throughout the second half of the unit.
 This unit isn't the same as the Nand2Tetris course and doesn't use the entire software suite.
 We have also forked our own copy of the CPU simulator which adds a few features and fixes a few bugs - full credit for this goes to Ali Jardine, a past student who worked on this for his summer project.
 We have bundled the components we use [here](nand2tetris.zip).
 As with Logisim, they need a working Java installation.
 To run them, just extract the zip file and run the relevant .bat or .sh file for anything other than the CPU emulator, or java -jar CPUEmulator.jar from the terminal for the CPU emulator.

 We'll be showing you how to use this software in lecture videos as they come up.
 There's also extensive documentation available on the [official website](https://www.nand2tetris.org/software) for all these tools except the Jack compiler, which is a simple command line utility: